 Dear Faculty Colleagues,

-Welcome back to campus for the 2021-22 academic year.
-The past two years have been challenging, to say the least, but the NC State community’s response has truly shown us how we can work as One Pack.
-Despite the challenges we currently face, this remains one of the most exciting times of the year as we welcome new and returning students, as well as a large number of new faculty, to NC State.
-And while it may not look exactly as we remember it, Wolfpack Welcome Week is well underway, and I hope you’ve had some time to get involved in the activities taking place around campus.
-Our first-year students began arriving last week, and with your hard work and dedication, they will become successful graduates of the class of 2025.
+Welcome back to campus for the 2022-23 academic year.
+This is one of the most exciting times of the year as we welcome new and returning students and a large number of new faculty to NC State.
+Wolfpack Welcome Week is well underway, and I hope you’ve had some time to get involved in the activities around campus.
+Our first-year students began arriving last week, and with your hard work and dedication, they will become successful graduates of the class of 2026.

 The new academic year is already off to a great start!
-This fall, NC State enrolled the largest number of incoming first-time, first-year students, with over 5,000 arriving this week from 98 North Carolina Counties, 43 states and 41 countries.
+This fall, NC State enrolled the largest number of incoming first-time, first-year students, with over 5,600 arriving this week from 98 North Carolina Counties, 43 states and 41 countries.
 On top of that, 19 percent are first-generation students, up 2% from last year.
-The cohort is academically well-prepared, with a weighted high school GPA of 4.31 and 75 percent of them were in the top 20 percent of their high school class.
+The cohort is academically well-prepared, with a weighted high school GPA of 4.31.
+In addition to this sizeable incoming cohort, we are also excited to welcome over 1,300 transfer students to campus.

-Events continue throughout Wolfpack Welcome Week, with the most important being the start of your classes.
-We do encourage you to enjoy some of the activities throughout the week.
+Events continue throughout Wolfpack Welcome Week, the most important being the start of your classes.
+We encourage you to enjoy some of the activities throughout the week.
 We also encourage you to attend the return of Packapalooza, celebrating its tenth anniversary.

-As you prepare for the new academic year, we encourage you to consider a few items.
+We encourage you to consider a few items as you prepare for the new academic year.
 One of our primary goals at NC State is ensuring student success.
 With that in mind, we want to remind you again of what you already know: you, the faculty, have the primary impact on our students and their progress.
 We urge you to discuss the following topics with your students during the first week of class, especially with our first-year students who may not yet understand what it takes to succeed in a college environment.